bstrdmax/MaxwellVantage/development-tools/admin-procedures/02-integration-configuration.md

 -   **Procedure for Administrator**:
     1. Add the four variables listed above to your deployment platform's environment settings.
     2. Fill in the corresponding values from your Airtable account.
-    3.  **Crucially, do not add the `VITE_` prefix.** These are sensitive credentials that are handled securely by a serverless function.
-Exposing them to the client will cause the build to fail.
+    3.  **CRITICAL**: Do not add the `VITE_` prefix to these keys.
+These are sensitive credentials handled securely by a serverless function.
+Exposing them to the client by adding the `VITE_` prefix is a security risk and will cause the deployment to be blocked by Netlify's secrets scanner.
     4. Redeploy the application for the changes to take effect.

 ### 5. Firebase (Client-Side)